 The three-year cycle coincides with NAR’s fair housing training requirement (see above).

+A fair housing course must be completed by Dec.
+31, 2027.
 If you are a NC broker who is also a Realtor, you may want to take my four-hour ethics course which will satify the NAR requirement and also earn you 4 hour's NCREC elective credit.